 The best HR technology

 The last two years brought about an innovation wave in HR software that makes it easier for companies to support a remote workforce.
-These tools can help with onboarding, learning management, performance management, and more.
+These business empowerment tools can help with onboarding, learning management, performance management, and more.

 PEOs can provide a great initial out-of-the-box HR system for your new business, but their software often lags behind what’s available elsewhere in the market.
 For example, PEOs rarely offer integrated human capital and performance management systems to help your business scale.
 These gaps can restrict the creativity of your HR team and people managers, who won’t have access to the real time data needed to make decisions.